suchipi/link-fixer-discord-bot/README.md

 # Discord "Link Fixer" bot

-when someone posts a message with a twitter.com or x.com link, it replies with a vxtwitter.com version of that link
+when someone posts a message with a twitter/instagram/tiktok link, it replies with a vxtwitter/ddinstagram/vxtiktok version of that link

 ## Usage